swcarpentry/git-novice/episodes/02-setup.md

 As we mentioned before, the complete history of `commits` for a particular project and their metadata make up a `repository`.
 (We are going to create one in the next episode!)

 A [`branch`](https://glosario.carpentries.org/en/#git_branch) is a snapshot of a version of a repository.
-In that sense, a repository can have more that one branch.
+In that sense, a repository can have more than one branch.
 WHAT?!!
 How is that possible?
 We are going to see that in coming episodes!

 ![Version history within a single branch.](fig/main-branch.png)